Olivia Chow

 Olivia Chow's fiscal positions center on progressive taxation paired with affordability for ordinary homeowners.
 In her 2014 mayoral run, Chow announced plans to make city taxes more progressive to fund programs such as nutritious food in schools (scsok8OtFw), while also pledging to keep property taxes affordable (uJqN2uOtLA).
 In her 2023 campaign, Chow proposed a luxury homes tax on sales over $3M to raise revenue for housing and homelessness supports (CsHejOWP0rO), framing this as asking the wealthiest to pay their fair share to fund urgently needed services (CsHQt2JpsZ0).
 Across both periods, the consistent thread is using targeted revenue from wealthier residents or high-value transactions to fund social programs, while moderating broad-based property tax burdens.

-Olivia Chow's Instagram content on parks and environment centers on protecting Ontario Place as public waterfront, opposing Premier Doug Ford's plan to develop a private luxury mega-spa and to remove 800 mature trees on the West Island, and pledging to defend Toronto-owned land at the site.
+Olivia Chow's Instagram record on parks and environment centers on defending Ontario Place as public waterfront parkland, opposing the provincial plan for a private luxury spa and the removal of mature trees on the West Island.
+Chow pledges to refuse to yield Toronto-owned land at Ontario Place and to maintain public access to the lake.
 Chow also opposes relocating the Ontario Science Centre.
-On broader environmental policy, Chow supports reusable container programs, sustainable packaging, reducing single-use plastics at the source, climate-ready communities, green jobs, thriving green space, and clean rivers, framing climate action as an area where Toronto can lead globally.
-On municipal parks operations, Chow pledges to open wading pools earlier in the season so they are available during hot weather.
-Records also reference past involvement in the McGregor Park revitalization in 2014.
+On broader environmental policy, Chow supports waste-reduction measures such as ReusableTO containers and sustainable packaging, frames single-use plastics as a source problem, and links green space, clean rivers, climate-ready communities, and green jobs as connected goals.
+On parks operations, Chow pledges to open municipal wading pools earlier in the season so they are available during hot weather.

 Across the records, Olivia Chow articulates a governance posture centered on democratic accountability, civil liberties, and transparent local government.
 Chow opposes strong mayor powers and minority-rule, characterizing them as weakening democracy, and rejects provincial interference in Toronto's affairs from Queen's Park (CssDVnvAzvW).
 Chow pledges to open up City Hall so residents' voices are heard (CssDVnvAzvW).
 On civil liberties, Chow opposes Bill C-51, frames support for it as incompatible with being progressive, and committed to repealing it (7igUmiOtPX, 6-bn4POtLQ).
 Chow also flags reports of detentions of journalists and activists and suspension of civil liberties in Punjab (Cr9ZV3pvq-u), and states there is no place for racism in Toronto (uGM9NNOtH8).
 Earlier posts signal readiness for change after the Harper years (6WBEGmutDY).